 • Fulfill ASCD’s fiduciary responsibilities.

-• Align resources to the strategic framework and approve the budget to accomplish that framework.
+• Align resources to the strategic direction and approve the budget to accomplish that framework.

 • Allocate ASCD’s resources.

-• Establish external and internal reviews to improve ASCD’s effectiveness.
+• Establish external and internal reviews in order to improve ASCD’s effectiveness.

 • Establish working groups to accomplish the work of the Board.